-1. In compliance with its reporting requirements pursuant to Article 41(3)(h)(iii) of Regulation (EU, Euratom) 2018/1046, the Commission shall present to the European Parliament and the Council information on performance in accordance with Annex V.
+1. In compliance with its reporting requirements pursuant to point (h)(iii) of the first subparagraph of Article 41(3) of the Financial Regulation, the Commission shall present to the European Parliament and to the Council information on performance using the core performance indicators listed Annex V to this Regulation.

-2. The Commission shall be empowered to adopt delegated acts in accordance with Article 28 to amend Annex V in order to make the necessary adjustments to the information on performance to be provided to the European Parliament and the Council.
+2. The Commission is empowered to adopt delegated acts in accordance with Article 32 to amend Annex V in order to make the necessary adjustments to the core performance indicators listed in Annex V to this Regulation.

-3. Indicators to report on progress of the Fund, towards the achievement of the specific objectives set out in Article 3, are set out in Annex VIII.
-For output indicators, baselines shall be set at zero.
-The milestones set for 2024 and targets set for 2029 shall be cumulative.
+3. Output and result indicators to report on the progress of the Fund towards the achievement of the specific objectives laid down in Article 3 are set out in Annex VIII.
+For output indicators, the baselines shall be set at zero.
+The milestones set for 2024 and the targets set for 2029 shall be cumulative.

-4. The performance reporting system shall ensure that data for monitoring programme implementation and results are collected efficiently, effectively, and in a timely manner.
-To that end, proportionate reporting requirements shall be imposed on recipients of Union funds and where relevant Member States.
+4. The Commission shall ensure that its performance reporting system is such that data for monitoring the implementation and results of the programme are collected efficiently, effectively and in a timely manner.
+To that end, the Commission shall impose proportionate reporting requirements on recipients of Union funds and, where appropriate, on Member States.

-5. In order to ensure effective assessment of the progress of the Fund towards the achievement of its objectives, the Commission shall be empowered to adopt delegated acts in accordance with Article 28 to amend Annex VIII to review and complement the indicators where necessary and to supplement this Regulation with provisions on the establishment of a monitoring and evaluation framework, including for project information to be provided by the Member States.
-Any amendment to Annex VIII shall apply only to projects selected after its entry into force.
+5. To ensure the effective assessment of the Fund’s progress towards the achievement of the objectives laid down in Article 3, the Commission is empowered to adopt delegated acts in accordance with Article 32 to amend Annex VIII to review or complement the indicators where considered necessary and to supplement this Regulation with provisions on the establishment of a monitoring and evaluation framework, including on project information to be provided by the Member States.
+Any amendment to Annex VIII shall apply only to projects selected after the entry into force of that amendment.

-Article 23a
+Article 28